anarchitect/property-buddy/README.md

 - Mon mur a un trou. ("My wall has got a hole in it" in French)

 ## Technical Architecture
-- This is a Python app applicaiton, can be deployed to Azure App Service with one right click from VS Code.
+- This is a Python app application, can be deployed to Azure App Service with one right click from VS Code.
 It deployed ChatGPT model on Azure OpenAI, with OpenAI API SDK.
 - This achieves RAG with real time data in Azure SQL and Cosmos DB, for customer's payments maintenance requests respectively.
 - The chat solution is intelligent and adaptable.
-It requires much less software maintenance, more responsive, much faster to market, than tranditional application.
-Because there is no hardcoded SQL Queries, rules of Categorisation and Translation of Maintenance Request.
+It requires much less software maintenance, more responsive, much faster to market, than traditional application.
+Because there is no hardcoded SQL Queries, rules of Categorization and Translation of Maintenance Request.
 These are all supplied by LLM during the chat

 ### Resources and setup needed
 List of environment names